 Please adhere to the following when posting:

-- Only staples, tacks, or painters tape may be used to post flyers.
+- Only staples, tacks, or masking tape may be used to post flyers.

-- Materials may only be posted on bulletin boards in hallways and classrooms designed for general use.
+- Materials may only be posted on bulletin boards in hallways and classrooms designated for general use.

-- Posting may not be attached to walls, doors, ceilings, or windows.
+- Postings may not be attached to walls, doors, ceilings, or window.